Achyles/Machine_Learning_Product_Project/README.md

     >> npm start
 ```
-After the third command a webpage will be open in a browser.
+After the "npm start" command a webpage will be open in a browser.

 Open Machine_Learning_Product_Project folder in another terminal, run: